Your treatment depends on how bad your chronic GvHD is and which parts of your body are affected.

 Your doctor may use combinations of treatments to damp down your immune system, such as mycophenolate mofetil (MMF), imatinib and perhaps extracorporeal photopheresis (ECP).

-Treating chronic eye GVHD
+Treating chronic eye GvHD

-Chronic GVHD of the eye can make your eyes sore and dry.
+Chronic GvHD of the eye can make your eyes sore and dry.

 You might need to see a specialist eye doctor (ophthalmologist).
 They might be able to arrange for you to have eyedrops made from the clear part of your own blood if artificial tears do not help.
 These are called autologous serum eyedrops and are produced by the National Blood and Transplant Service.

-Treating chronic vaginal GVHD
+Treating chronic vaginal GvHD

 The lining of the vagina may become inflamed or narrowed.
 This can make it uncomfortable to have sex.
+You might need to see a specialist doctor (gynaecologist).

 Treatment with steroid creams into the vagina can help to stop it getting worse and can clear it for some women.